usnistgov/sesame/doc/tutorial/system.rst

     nA = 1e15 * 1e6 # [m^-3]
     sys.add_acceptor(((junction,0,0), (L,d,0)), nA)

-Now that we have the inerior of the system, we specify the contacts boundary conditions.
+Now that we have the interior of the system, we specify the contacts boundary conditions.
 We choose to have perfectly selective contacts::

     # Define the surface recombination velocities for electrons and holes [m/s]